-The analysis adds the following fields to those returned by the Auto-Topic Predictive Model (Unsupervised NLU) or AI Enhanced Taxonomy (Semi-automatic Taxonomy) model (or N-Gram Generator, Taxonomy Analysis, or Sentiment Analysis).
+The analysis adds the following fields to those returned by the models mention above.
 Also included are related fields.

 To translate text

-1. Open the dashboard to which you want to add the analysis and open the data settings panel.
+1. Open the workspace to which you want to add the analysis and open the data settings panel.

-3. In the model dialog box that pops up, select to switch to advanced settings, and click to the Translation tab.
+3. In the model dialog box that pops up, select Switch to advanced setup, and click to the Translation tab.